pypa/cibuildwheel/docs/faq.md

     So far, only CPython 3.9 supports `universal2` and `arm64` wheels.

-Here's an example Github Actions workflow with a job that builds for Apple Silicon:
+Here's an example GitHub Actions workflow with a job that builds for Apple Silicon:

 > .github/workflows/build_macos.yml
 ```yml